 Marc comes from Liechtenstein and Switzerland, but works in London as Marc Weymann Design.
 Graduate from the type design program at the University of Reading in 2010, where his graduation project included the Formal typeface for Latin and Devanagari.
 The face is strong and meant to be used for texts.
 It will survive in most environments.

 At Dalton Maag in 2007, he codesigned Kings Caslon with Ron Carpenter.
-In 2010, that was followed by Aller Typo.
+In 2008, he collaborated with Ron Carpenter and Bruno Maag on the humanist sans typeface Aller.
 Still at Dalton Maag, in 2007, he created the Horus pictogram set.
 In 2008, he created the sans face Toyota, and the hand-printed typeface Globus.
 In 2009 at Dalton Maag, he did Metrolink Manchester, McDonalds.
 [Google]

 Snowboarder from Liechtenstein, who designs typefaces at P22 and its descendant foundries such as HWT.
 The list: